Gayatri018/hospital-patient-flow-analytics/README.md

 This project demonstrates a **real-time data engineering pipeline** for healthcare, designed to analyze **patient flow across hospital departments** using Azure cloud services.
 The pipeline ingests streaming data, processes it in **Databricks (PySpark)**, and stores it in **Azure Synapse SQL Pool** for analytics and visualization.

-**Part 1 – Data Engineering:** Build the real-time ingestion + transformation pipeline.
-**Part 2 – Analytics:** Connect Synapse to Power BI and design an interactive dashboard for hospital KPIs.

-For a full Youtube Tutorial of this project click this [Part-1 link](https://youtu.be/01LVHch-1x0?si=x70zJDO8OlK-bYJk)/[Part-2 link](https://youtu.be/1esHP63zLtM?si=e-pK7EcpK7yEOAyP).

 ## Pipeline

 <img width="4719" height="2432" alt="Architecture" src="https://github.com/user-attachments/assets/cb1a1775-ab64-45d7-b45b-50ba97660e1d" />